jwdelta/CanSys/README.md

  - Affected Genes: Lists the genes that have a gene-level impact score greater than 0 in each biological pathway.

 ## Citing this work
-If you use the CanSys tool or its web-based application [cansysplot](https://cansysplot.com/) in your research, please cite: Functional germline variants together with somatic mutations alter the integrity of cancer hallmark regulatory networks.
-(Currently under review)
+If you use the CanSys tool or its web-based application [cansysplot](https://cansysplot.com/) in your research, please cite: Dai, J., Posta, M., Marczyk, M. et al. Functional germline variants together with somatic mutations alter the integrity of cancer hallmark regulatory networks.
+Genome Med (2026). https://doi.org/10.1186/s13073-026-01644-8

 ## Acknowledgments
 We would like to express our sincere gratitude to the developers of CADD, DepMap, and all other algorithms and dependencies integrated into our tool.